Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 25

-Now imagine that the user gets a break and leaves her browser open, the server meanwhile did a dump and a reload.
-So the sessions have been removed:
+After seeing this data the user gets a coffee break and leaves their browser open.
+The server administrator meanwhile does a dump and a reload of the database.
+So the sessions have been removed.
+We simulate this:

 >>> x = sessions.Session.objects.all().delete()

-The user comes back and resizes her browser window, or some other action which will trigger a refresh.
-The same URL will now return a 400 (Bad request) response:
+The user comes back and resizes their browser window, or some other action that triggers a refresh.
+The browser will issue the same URL, but it will now return a 403 (Forbidden) response:

 >>> import logging